tlswg/tls-fatt/README.md

 determination whether the change proposed by the document requires review by the FATT to determine if formal protocol analysis is necessary for the change.
-For example a proposal that modifies the TLS key schedule or the authentication process would likely result in asking the FATT, whereas a change such as modifying the SSLKEYLOG format would not.
+For example a proposal that modifies the TLS key schedule or the authentication process or any other part of the cryptographic protocol that has been formally modeled and analyzed in the past would likely result in asking the FATT, whereas a change such as modifying the SSLKEYLOG format would not.
 The working group chairs will inform the working group of this decision.

 If FATT triage is deemed necessary then the working chairs will contact the FATT and request a point person be assigned to the document.
 This request may be